InstAI-Co/Realtek_RTS3916n_User_Manual/doc/display.md

 python src/udp-server.py <IP> <PORT> <RESIZE_WIDTH> <RESIZE_HEIGHT>
 ```

-This is an efficient way to display the frames because it provides an easy interface to capture the frames sent by the Realtek EVB.
-It also shows low latency compared with NFS-based transport.
+This is an efficient way to display the frames because it provides an event-triggered mechanism (via UDP) to  transfer the AI inferenced results frames from the Realtek EVB to PC, which shows low latency compared with NFS-based transport.

 </details>